freeletics/khonshu/navigator/README.md

 class BrowserRoute(
     uri: Uri,
 ) : ActivityRoute {
-    // any of the returned extra is added to the launched `Intent` override fun intentExtras: Bundle = Bundle().apply {
+    // the returned Intent is filled into the Intent of the destination by calling
-        putExtra(ActivityRoute.INTENT_DATA_URI_STRING, uri.toString())
+    // destinationIntent.fillIn(fillInIntent())
-    }
+    override fun fillInIntent() = Intent().setData(uri)
 }

 val browserDestination: NavDestination = ActivityDestination<BrowserRoute>(
-    // basic intent that gets the ActivityRoute.INTENT_DATA_URI_STRING String extra set as data intent = Intent(Intent.ACTION_VIEW)
+    // basic intent that is extended with the Intent above intent = Intent(Intent.ACTION_VIEW)
 )
 ```

-Both shown approaches can be combined where for example some extras are statically added to the
+All shown approaches can be combined where for example some extras are statically added to the
 `Intent` when the destination is created and some others are dynamically provided through
-`intentExtras`.
+`fillInIntent`.

 ### Activity results